jonmest/jonmest.github.ios/_posts/2019-09-27-exam-assignment.md

 .article a:hover {
 	color: yellow;
 }
-(Etc. etc. for dozens of other elements)
+// (Etc. etc. for dozens of other elements)
 ```

 But then your client tells you their graphic designer suddenly decided to completely revamp their branding.
-Now their brand colors are green and purple, a perfectly wonderful color scheme, and they want the website to be congruent with that.
+Now their brand colors are green and purple, a perfectly stunning color scheme, and they want the website design to be congruent with that.

 In regular CSS, this would be a pain.

 You’d have to manually change the colors for the dozens of classes, IDs and elements that needs change.
 What if there was an easier way, a smarter way, to get around this?

 There is, and it’s called CSS preprocessing!